Welcome to all New Acorns and their families

 - Sing 3 of your favourite nursery rhymes in silly voices together (as directed by your child) – e.g. high voice, low voice, posh voice, pirate voice, cowboy voice, mouse voice, giant voice, quickly, slowly etc.

-Mrs Alford, Mrs Woodall, Mrs Owen and Mrs Williams would like to give a warm welcome to the children who have returned to the Acorn Preschool, and also to those children who are new to the setting.
+Mrs Alford, Mrs Woodall, Mrs Owen and Mrs Williams would like to give a warm welcome to the children who have returned to the Acorn Preschool this term.

-The children will be enjoying a wide range of activities throughout the Spring term which will include themes such as: Winter, Food, Growing, Transport and Seasonal events.
+The children will be encouraged to enjoy a wide range of activities throughout the Summer term which will include themes such as: Growing, Minibeasts, Under the Sea, People who help us and Superheroes.

-These themes will provide a loose structure to the planning, however notice will be taken to the interests being shown by individual children in the Nursery – so that the curriculum is relevant and of interest to them.
+These themes will provide a loose structure to the planning, however notice will be taken to the interests being shown by individual children in the Nursery (via observations from home) – so that the curriculum is relevant and of interest to them.
 Please feel free to share with us any interest that your child is showing at home.

-We are also usually lucky to be able to plan some exciting visits and visitors including a visit to our local farmer Rosie, at Weaver Dairy House Farm to go and see the newborn lambs and a visit to Winsford Community Fire Station.
+We are also usually lucky to be able to plan some exciting visits and visitors including a visit to our local farmer Rosie, at Weaver Dairy House Farm to go and enjoy some bug hunting in her meadows and a visit to Winsford Community Fire Station.
 Should we return to school, we would love for these visits to go ahead to enhance the learning.
 However, it may be that we explore these places virtually instead!

-You will be able to see how your child is getting on in Acorn Pre-school by looking at Facebook, Twitter or logging in to your child’s ‘Learning Book’ online, using the details that have been provided by the teachers.
+You will be able to see how your child is getting on in Acorn Pre-school by looking at the Acorn Preschool Blog or logging in to your child’s ‘Learning Book’ online, using the details that have been provided by the teachers.

 We work hard to make your child’s time at Nursery a happy and stimulating experience.
 If you have any concerns, we are very happy to speak to you about them – please use the firstname.lastname@example.org email.